Machine Vision Therapy: Multimodal Large Language Models Can Enhance Visual Robustness via Denoising In-Context Learning: Limitation and Broader Impact

 \section{Limitation and Broader Impact}

 In this paper, we proposed an effective framework that aims to enhance the visual robustness of vision models by exploiting the knowledge of MLLMs instead of requiring additional human annotations.
 Based on our proposed DICL strategy, the paradigm of MLLMs can be perfectly aligned to vision tasks and achieve encouraging results.
 However, we found that the performance of our MVT is highly related to the ICL capability of MLLMs.
 Moreover, since there are only two existing MLLMs that possess multimodal ICL power, the potential of our MVT framework could be further improved when sophisticated MLLMs with multimodal ICL abilities are developed in the future.
-Additionally, we only considered class-dependent noise transition, other challenging scenarios such as instance-dependent noise transition could be further studied in the future.
-We hope our work could bring insight into the multimodal learning field through our framework to achieve alignment between MLLMs and vision learning tasks.
+We hope our work could bring insight into the multimodal learning field with our DICL to achieve alignment between MLLMs and vision learning tasks.
 Based on our work, we believe many traditional fields that are related to visual recognition such as weakly-supervised learning, OOD detection, and fine-grained image classification could be further advanced by effectively leveraging the knowledge of MLLMs.